 Meet the Agents

-Q Signals is powered by four AI agents, each with a distinct role, personality, and learning journey.
+Q Signals is powered by five AI agents, each with a distinct role, personality, and learning journey.
 They don't compete — they collaborate.
 Each agent has a soul document that defines who they are, what they stand for, and the rules they will never break.
 No hype.
 No fake confidence.
 Just honest, data-driven intelligence.

 Q — The Research Analyst